CRC32C and Installing crcmod

 CentOS, RHEL, and Fedora

-sudo yum install gcc python-devel python-setuptools redhat-rpm-config sudo easy_install -U pip sudo pip uninstall crcmod sudo pip install -U crcmod
+sudo yum install gcc python-devel python-setuptools redhat-rpm-config sudo pip uninstall crcmod sudo pip install --no-cache-dir -U crcmod

 Debian and Ubuntu